Aniket23160/RAI/readme.md

 2. **Run the Script:**
    - Execute `delta_calculator.py` to compute the Delta (Δ) value.

+## Contributing
+Contributions are welcome!
+Please feel free to open an issue or submit a pull request.

+## Contact
+For any questions or feedback, please get in touch with the authors of the paper or raise an issue in this repository.

 ## Citation

 If you use this code or refer to the methodology in your work, please cite the following paper: